akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “A goose,” the woman said slowly, as much to herself as anyone.
 “And you say you know nothing about it?
 Well now, I wonder who she is, father.
 She must have made an impression, for our capons got no such reception.”

 She eyed Beatrice up and down again, but eventually settled on her seat.
 Beatrice clutched the basket with sweaty hands and shut her eyes for a while. *She’s just gossiping.
 She doesn’t know, and it wasn’t me.
-Not me.* She tried to imagine her own life as a princess and her stomach hurt.
+Not me.
+Not at Stanwey.* She tried to imagine her own life as a princess and her stomach hurt.
 The cart rumbled slowly on.

 ---